Tips on how to safely enjoy the Great Smoky Mountains National Park.

-For a Quieter, More Relaxed Smoky Mountains Vacation, Discover the North Carolina Smokies
+For a Quieter, More Relaxed Vacation, Discover the North Carolina Smokies

 The Great Smoky Mountains National Park’s half-million acres are equally divided between Tennessee and North Carolina.
 And with roughly forty percent of the Park in Swain County, Bryson City is the ideal spot for a relaxing Smoky Mountain vacation — away from the more carnival atmosphere of Gatlinburg and Pigeon Forge.
 Even though the Park is large, there are many quiet getaways – particularly on the North Carolina side.
 Explore our uncrowded trails, gaze at our waterfalls, and enjoy the natural beauty of the Smokies.